 At first glance, Newport doesn't seem to be a family-friendly place to relax and keep your whole family entertained.
 After all, mansions and fine dining doesn't fit too well with a small child's idea of a good time.
-But if you look around, you'll find that Newport is every bit as family-friendly as other destinations.
+But if you look around, you'll find that Newport RI is every bit as kid-friendly as other destinations.
 Sparkling beaches with low surf and powdery sand is every kid's dream, and taking the family for a bike ride around Newport and Ocean Drive is just plain fun for everyone.
 When it comes to special actiivities, we have those too!
-And when you just want to sit down for a simple meal, Newport has plenty of family dining options from simple pizza and pasta to burgers and chicken for the little ones.
-These are some of our favorite family-friendly activities for you and your family to explore!
+And when you just want to sit down for a simple meal, Newport has plenty of family dining options from simple pizza and pasta to burgers and chicken for the children.
+These are some of our favorite fun things to do in and around Newport with the kids!

 >> More About Newport Beaches

 Ocean Drive has something more to offer visitors than just spectacular views and grand mansions on the water.
 Because there almost always seems to be a breeze at Brenton Point State Park, it has become a favorite spot for kiteflyers to congregate and fly all types of kites.
-Large open areas and a stiff breeze means anyone can fly a kite here, and bring food because there are picnic tables and barbecue grates for grilling.
+Large open areas of grass and a stiff breeze means the whole family can fly a kite here, and bring food because there are picnic tables and barbecue grates for grilling!

 Fort Adams is a sweeping expanse of land on the ocean surrounding an old fort built in 1824.
 A great place for a seaside picnic, some frisbee or any other outdoor activity on grass.
 SAIL NEWPORT is also located here and offers small sailboats for rent and sailing lessons on Newport harbor.